jhauf/Foodiegogo/docs/README.md

 ### Phase 3: Contributions (2 day)

-**Objective:** Contributions belong to Campaigns and that can be created and read through the API.
+**Objective:** Contributions belong to Campaigns and can be created and read through the API.

 ### Phase 4: Perks (1 day)